openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/4_names.rst

         let y = 1
     }

-Scopes of two names can overlap (e.g., when statements are nested); in that case the name with the innermost declaration takes precedence, and access to the outer name is not accessible.
+Scopes of two names can overlap (e.g., when statements are nested).
+If scopes of two names overlap, then:

+-  The innermost declaration takes precedence; and
+-  Access to the outer name is impossible.

-Class, interface and enum members are not directly accessible in a scope;
-in order to access them, the dot operator '.' must be applied to an instance.
+Class, interface, and enum members can only be accessed by applying the dot operator '.' to an instance; accessing them otherwise is impossible.

 .. index::
    name